FGIT: Fault-Guided Fine-Tuning for Code Generation

 \section{Abstract}

 Modern instruction-tuned large language models (LLMs) have made remarkable progress in code generation.
 However, these LLMs fine-tuned with standard supervised fine-tuning (SFT) sometimes generate plausible-looking but functionally incorrect code variants.
 This issue likely stems from the limitation of standard SFT, which treats all tokens equally during optimization and fails to emphasize the error-sensitive segments—specific code differences between correct implementations and similar incorrect variants.
-To address this problem, we propose \underline{F}ault-\underline{A}ware F\underline{i}ne-\underline{T}uning (\appname), a novel fine-tuning technique that enhances LLMs' code generation by (1) extracting multi-granularity (line/token-level) differences between correct and incorrect yet similar implementations to identify error-sensitive segments, and (2) dynamically prioritizing those segments during training via dynamic loss weighting.
-Through extensive experiments on seven LLMs across three widely-used benchmarks, our method achieves an average relative improvement of 6.9\% on pass@1 with just one epoch of training, with some enhanced 6.7B LLMs outperforming closed-source models, e.g., GPT-3.5-Turbo.
-Furthermore, our fine-tuning technique demonstrates strong generalization with performance improvements ranging from 3.8\% to 19.1\% across diverse instruction-tuned LLMs, and our ablation studies confirm the contributions of different granularities of differences and loss function components.
+To address this problem, we propose \underline{F}ault-\underline{G}uided F\underline{i}ne-\underline{T}uning (\appname), a novel fine-tuning technique that enhances LLMs' code generation by (1) extracting multi-granularity (line/token-level) differences between correct and incorrect yet similar implementations to identify error-sensitive segments, and (2) dynamically prioritizing those segments during training via dynamic loss weighting.
+Through extensive experiments on seven LLMs across three widely-used benchmarks, our method achieves an average relative improvement of 6.9\% on pass@1, with some enhanced 6.7B LLMs outperforming closed-source models, e.g., GPT-3.5-Turbo.
+Furthermore, our fine-tuning technique demonstrates strong generalization with performance improvements ranging from 3.8\% to 19.1\% across diverse instruction-tuned LLMs, and our ablation studies confirm the contributions of different granularities of differences and hyperparameters.